CI-TRACS/High_Performance_Computing/_episodes/11-hpc-deep-learning.md

 ### Anaconda

-This is a popular package manager in scientific computing which handles the Python and R programming language realted dependencies rather easily.
+This is a popular package manager in scientific computing which handles the Python and R programming language related dependencies rather easily.
 It is preferred more because:
 - it has a clear directory structure which is easy to understand,
 - it allows you to install softwares written in any programming language,
 - it gives you a flexibility to create different environments with different software versions (and can install pip packages as well),